Super Sharanya

 2022 film by Girish A.D.

-Super Sharanya is a 2022 Indian Malayalam-language coming-of-age black comedy film written and directed by Girish A. D. The film stars Anaswara Rajan in the title role, while Mamitha Baiju, Arjun Ashokan and Naslen plays supporting roles.
+Super Sharanya is a 2022 Indian Malayalam-language coming-of-age romantic comedy film written and directed by Girish A. D. The film stars Anaswara Rajan in the title role, while Mamitha Baiju, Arjun Ashokan and Naslen play supporting roles.
 The film was produced by Shebin Backer and Girish A. D. and the music is composed by Justin Varghese.

 Super Sharanya was released on and became a commercial success despite receiving mixed reviews from critics.